-Ground covers are a protective barrier, often made out of woven polypropylene plastic, that are placed directly onto the ground to provide a barrier for weeds and soil retention.
+Ground covers are a protective barrier, often made out of woven polypropylene plastic, that are placed directly onto the ground as a layer of defense for weeds.
 The two most common types of ground covers used in intensive farming systems are silage tarps and landscape fabric.

 Silage tarps are made of UV-treated poly plastic.
 The tarps are often used as a form of weed management.
 The plastic creates a moist and warm environment, perfect for seed germination.
 The tarp deprives the new growth of light.
 The newly emerged seedlings become "leggy" and weak.
 This method works to exhaust the seedbed of these weeds.
-After removing the tarp, easily cultivate the area with a hoe or burn with a weed burner.
+After removing the tarp, you can easily cultivate any surviving weeds with a hoe or torch them with a weed burner.
 Alternatively, the tarp can be left in place as a weed barrier until you are ready to plant an area.

-This method of tarping is an old French farming practice referred to as occultation.
+This method of tarping is an old French farming practice referred to as solarization.
 It has seen a revival with the help of farmers like Elliot Coleman and Jean-Martin Fortier.
-Occultation creates a 'stale seedbed' where weeds' seed bank has already been severely depleted before a crop enters the soil.
+Solarization creates a 'stale seedbed' where weeds' seed bank has already been severely depleted before a crop enters the soil.
 This process controls weed growth in rows by ensuring there are far fewer weeds to begin with.
 Check out this article for more information on the process.

 Frost blankets are commonly used for protecting plants from cold weather and for pest protection.
 They are made from spun-bonded polypropylene.
 The porous design allows air, water, and nutrients to pass through and allows for varying degrees of light transmission.

-Frost blankets of 4 oz. weight provide up to 10+ degrees of freeze protection.
+Frost blankets of 4 oz. weight provide up to 10+ degrees of protection from frost.
 The thick material only allows for around 40% light transmission.
 This type of blanket is used to protect cold-hardy crops like brassicas from winter damage.
 Check out Frost Blanket: How to Use It and When to learn more about this application.

 Proper care and storage of frost blankets, shade cloth, floating row covers, and insect netting will allow for multiple seasons of use.
-We recommend drying out and folding all coverings before storing them at the end of the season.
+We recommend drying out and folding all coverings before storing them at the end of the season out of direct sunlight.